 Each work package requires certain resources.
 Allocation and time management largely depends on the availability of resources.
 If all the resources are available, you can get done with your tasks in the estimated time.
 If not, it can delay the entire project.

-Other than a human resource, your budget, tools, materials, and equipment should also be sufficient.
+Other than a human resources, your budget, tools, materials, and equipment should also be sufficient.

 5. Figure Out Project Dependencies

 Project dependencies include tasks that cannot be initiated until certain task/s are completed.
 For instance, you cannot plant your tomatoes until the farm has been tilled.
 Mapping dependencies is a bit complex, but it greatly helps in the long run.

 The best thing about figuring out project dependencies is that it allows you to shift your activities and resources as per the priorities.
 Mapping dependencies also helps you decide the sequence and priority of your tasks.

 You might be thinking about how to map the dependencies.
 Well, the right way to do this is using a flowchart or a detailed diagram.
 With a flowchart, you can easily map as well as identify the dependencies at later stages.
 Also, you can be quite creative when creating a flowchart.
 Use different colors and sizes to designate team responsibilities, and reflect task priority and constraints, if they might appear.